hughes84/ambust/README.md

 **Navigation:**

 My navigation bar is placed on the top of the page underneath the logo.
 It displays clicklable tabs which will bring us on directly onto the pages clicked, Home, About, Staff, Sign up.
-When scrolling on smaller devices it will stay fixed as to allow the user to go to any section they want with ease.
+When scrolling it will stay fixed as to allow the user to go to any section they want with ease.

 [Back to Table of Contents](#table-of-contents)

 # Existing Features

 The user is first met by the menu screen.
-Here they can see the name of the site in big bold colours with the menu clearly visible underneath.
+Here they can see the name of the site in big bold colours with the menu clearly visible above.
 Below these, is an image of several different fleet from the Emergency services that I feel will draw the user in with the colours, detail and variety.
 I aimed to catch the users attention with the bright illuminous colours of the vehicles and the glow of the flashing lights.
 I added a neutral background colour which I felt complimented these colours well.

 ![image](assets/images/HeroScreen.png)